Your Notifications

 Radiation therapy

-In this treatment, radiation beams such as X-ray or proton beam are used to kill cancer cells.
+In this treatment, radiation beams such as X-ray or proton beams are used to kill cancer cells.
 It also prevents cancer cells from multiplying any further.
 This treatment is more commonly used for rectal cancer treatment before surgery to shrink the tumor.
 It can also be used after the surgery.
 Radiation therapy is the best treatment if cancer has penetrated through the wall of the rectum or traveled to nearby lymph nodes.

 Targeted drug therapy